This blog may contain affiliate links. Read our disclosure policy for more info.

 One of my highlights was making my own chocolate bar at their chocolate workshop.
 There are also trails and a small waterfall nearby to take a cool dip!
 If that sounds appealing, make sure to bring your swimsuit and hiking shoes.

-They’re open 8 am – 4 pm daily.
+They’re open 8 am to 4 pm daily.
 Tickets cost $40 USD for adults, $20 USD for kids (ages 10-15), $10 USD (under 10 years old), and free for kids under 5.
 Contact them at least an hour before, and bring Colones or small USD bills to pay.

 Related Read: La Fortuna is full of wildlife!
 Before you arrive, check out these incredible sloth tours in La Fortuna.